 However, there are also dozens of food pantries in Norfolk.
 Not only may they have groceries, but some centers will help hot meals or clothing.
-If you need even more options or assistance, then locate more Norfolk County food pantries.
+Or they operate soup kitchens as well.
+If you need even more options or assistance, then locate more Norfolk County free food pantries.

 MetroWest Outreach Connection (508-481-2423) is determined to prevent homelessness.
 They do this a couple different ways.
 They administer the Homeless Prevention Program, which provides financial assistance for paying rent.
 They also help people who are currently homeless find permanent housing.
 Click here to read more on rent programs.

 Local non-profit agencies offer help with rental expenses in limited situations.
 Most of the aid is for tenants with an eviction notice.
 In some cases, and organization may be able to provide loans or cash grants for a security deposit.
 All of these are in addition to MetroWes.
 Find information and phone numbers for a number of other rent assistance programs in Norfolk Massachusetts.

 WHEAT Community Services, Inc. is a non-profit that serves Norfolk County area people that may be low-to-moderate income.
 It provides these residents and community members who need help with information on financial aid.
 Find information and gain access to free food, clothing, referrals, transportation, and other assistance for getting back on their feet.